RaysceneNS/rayscenens.github.io/_posts/2019-06-26-Validate-JWT-Token-Signed-With-RS256.md

 ### Payload

-The payload is another base64 encoded json value.
+The payload is another base64 encoded JSON value.
 It contains the claims, which are statements about the current user.
 There are three types of claims: registered, public and private.

 - Registered Claims: These are a set of predefined claims which are not mandatory but recommended, to provide a set of useful, interoperable claims.
 Some examples of these are:
   - iss (issuer)
   - exp (expiration time)
   - sub (subject)
   - aud (audience)
 - Public Claims: These can be defined at will by those using JWTs.
-But to avoid collisions they should be defined in the IANA Json web token registry.
+But to avoid collisions they should be defined in the IANA JSON web token registry.
 - Private Claims: These are any claims that are agreed upon between parties and are neither registered or public.

 An example payload: